Oh, boy! It’s the Year of the Mouse, so you can bet Mickey and friends are taking part.

-Team Malizia, skippered by Pierre Casiraghi and Boris Herrmann have the great honour and pleasure to sail Greta Thunberg from the UK to New York for the UN Climate Action Summit on Malizia II.
+Team Malizia, skippered by Pierre Casiraghi and Boris Herrmann to sail from UK to New York for the UN Climate Action Summit on Malizia II.
 The journey will start in mid-August.
-Greta chose to sail with Team Malizia as they offered a zero-carbon mode of transport to reach the USA.

 Call for Venice to be put on the United Nations’ list of endangered cities – and cruise ships banned from its lagoon